-Women in the hunting world have a harder time when it comes to certain aspects of the industry, specifically when they’re starting out.
+Women in the hunting world have a harder time when it comes to certain aspects of the industry.
+Especially when they’re starting out.
 When I first began hunting in high school, I knew no other girls who hunted.
 I always went with my male friends, who didn’t mind me tagging along, but I still felt out of place.
 As the years progressed, I met a man who was an avid hunter (who will now soon be my husband).
-He goes on hunting trips every year with his dad and friends, but they are always “guys only” trips which seemed to be a trend.
+He goes on hunting trips every year with his dad and friends.
+But they are always “guys only” trips which seemed to be a trend.

-Everything changed after meeting one of my now best friends, Brittney Glaze; she opened my eyes to a whole new world of female hunters like myself.
-I remember her calling me and telling me about a Georgia hog hunt with a group of girls who share the same passion for hunting as I do.
+Everything changed after meeting one of my now best friends, Brittney Glaze.
+She opened my eyes to a whole new world of female hunters like myself.
+I remember her calling me and telling me about a Georgia hog hunt.
+It was with a group of girls who share the same passion for hunting as I do.
 She was part of the non-profit organization called American Daughters of Conservation who was hosting this hunt.
 I remember thinking to myself “why not?
 Go try it and see what you think” and that was the best decision I ever made.

 The guides were phenomenal as well!
-They made sure each of us learned about hog hunting, the devastation they cause to the local crops and land in the area and different ways you can hunt hogs.
-We hunted with dog’s day and night, learning about different dogs to use – bay dogs versus catch dogs – tracking the dogs, night vision scopes and so much more.
-Since this hunt, I have attended two other trips with ADC, one in Maryland fishing in the Chesapeake Bay and recently, my first ever duck hunt, at Reelfoot Lake in Tennessee.
+They made sure each of us learned about hog hunting.
+We were taught about the devastation they cause to the local crops and land in the area.
+They told us about the different ways you can hunt hogs.
+We hunted with dog’s day and night, learning about different dogs to use, bay dogs and catch dogs.
+We learned how to track the dogs, use night vision scopes and so much more.
+Since this hunt, I have attended two other trips with ADC.
+One in Maryland fishing in the Chesapeake Bay and recently, my first ever duck hunt, at Reelfoot Lake in Tennessee.

 American Daughters of Conservation opened a whole new world to me.
 A world where women who share a common passion for the outdoors come together to encourage each other.
 You are never a stranger on any trip or organized events you go on with ADC.
 Whether you are an expert hunter, fisher, conservationist or you have never held a gun or bated a hook, this organization is a life changer.
 Through this organization you not only meet women who uplift, inspire, support and encourage you, you become family.